 Darya calls it an exaggeration fanned by the Western media; many others call it a case of straightforward human rights violation.
 The debate surrounding the rousari continues to rage on.
 Given the controversy it keeps sparking, and the publicity it gets (good or bad), the Iranian headscarf is bound to keep the pot boiling in the days to come.

 (This article is a chapter from the book Secret from Notes Iran: Diary of an Undercover Journalist.
-Prior permission of Leadstart Publishing is mandatory to republish/reproduce it.)
+Prior permission of Leadstart Publishing is mandatory to republish/reproduce it in any form, in part or in full.)